Sumedh-Patkar/feature-hunt/README.md

 > We use Mongo Cloud Atlas for our project as we find it very convenient.
 You may choose to use a local mongodb instance or run a docker container

 #### Check out our [tutorial](https://github.com/CSC510-Group-25/feature-hunt/wiki/Getting-Started-with-Database-Development:-Connection-and-Setup) to get started with creating and connecting to a database.

-> You can also connect to the database from your shell using [mongosh](https://docs.mongodb.com/mongodb-shell/)

-## Other Available Scripts

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn lint`

-Applies Prettier to all .js files.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Deployment